DakobedBard/dsi-spark/individual.md

    **Hint:**
    - Use `reduceByKey()` instead of `groupByKey()`.
 See why [here](https://github.com/databricks/spark-knowledgebase/blob/master/best_practices/prefer_reducebykey_over_groupbykey.md)
-   - You will see a `pyspark.resultiterable.ResultIterable` returned.
-It has a `.data` attribute which you can use to access the Python list

 4. Calculate the total revenue from people buying cookies.

    **Hint:**